intellitrend/zabbixapi-php/README.md

 ### call($method, $params)

 Execute Zabbix API call.
-Will automatically re-login and retry if the call failed using the current authKey read from session.
+Will automatically login/re-login and retry if the call failed using the current authKey read from session.

 Note: Can only be called after login() was called once before at any time.